Brian Ferreira

-Brian Ferreira (born 24 May 1994) is an Argentine-Iraqi professional footballer who plays as midfielder for Singapore Premier League club Hougang United.
+Brian Federico Ferreira (born 24 May 1994) is an Argentine professional footballer who plays as an attacking midfielder.

 Club career

 Brian Ferreira was a product of Velez Sarsfield academy, which produces great players like Carlos Bianchi and Nicolás Otamendi.
 He was considered as one of the most exciting prospects at Velez, having been promoted to the club's senior team in January 2016.